-Heritage Tourism is an important part of Washtenaw County's economic vitality.
 Heritage Tourism supports local businesses, links tourists and local residents to local foods, and promotes the retention of property values.
-Washtenaw County Heritage Tourism offers five distinct themed driving routes to guide visitors and locals through the County's cities, villages, and rural areas, and a virtual heritage tour of the Willow Run Bomber Plant.
+Washtenaw County Heritage Tourism offers driving routes to guide visitors and locals through the County's cities, villages, and rural areas, and a virtual heritage tour of the Willow Run Bomber Plant.
 These tours celebrate the region’s rich heritage and highlight a variety of historic and cultural resources.
 According to the National Trust for Historic Preservation, a well-managed tourism improves the local economy and its quality of life, and also builds community pride.

 Foodways is a cultural heritage tour viewed through the lens of local food.
-This new heritage product highlights the local food traditions of Washtenaw County from a culinary history lens.
-It includes highlights in local ethnic history over time, featuring the foods and stories of the many different peoples of Washtenaw County.
+It highlights the local food traditions of Washtenaw County from a culinary history lens, featuring the foods and stories of the many different peoples of the County.
 Based in primary and secondary source research, recipes are presented with the goal of preparation with foods grown and purchased in Washtenaw County.

 Follow the Historic Barns Tour through Bridgewater, Manchester, and Sharon townships to see examples of nineteenth and twentieth century structures associated with one of the region's strongest industries: agriculture.
 Download the 2007 Historic Barn Tour (PDF).